dnm10/DeepDetect-DeepFake/README.md

 Aggregation
       │
       ▼
-Final Video Prediction
+Final Prediction
 ```

 ---

+## 📈 Results

+### Image Detection
+- High accuracy on seen and unseen datasets.
+- Comparative analysis performed using:
+  - ResNet18
+  - EfficientNet
+  - MobileNet

+### Video Detection
+- Tested on Celeb-DF v2 dataset.
+- Frame-based classification using ResNet18.
+- Aggregated video-level predictions.

+---

 ## 🎓 Academic Project

-This project was developed as a **Mini Project for Mumbai University (Computer Engineering)** to explore the application of Deep Learning and Computer Vision techniques in multimedia forensics and deepfake detection.
+Developed as a Mini Project for the Computer Engineering curriculum under Mumbai University.

+The project explores the use of Deep Learning, Computer Vision, and Explainable AI techniques for multimedia forensics and deepfake detection.

 ---

 ## 👩‍💻 Author

 **Deepti**
 **Tejal**
 **Nandini**
 **Saloni**

----